 Sitting down to read, drink coffee, eat breakfast or watch TV.
 I know stopping any of those activities seems un-American but you have to remember, your trying to fix what you have spent your life breaking.
 You have to make some changes until you can gain control of your back pain.
 I’m not asking you to stop drinking coffee or eating breakfast but you have to change your posture.
 It’s easy to stand in your kitchen and use your counter tops as a table.
 Do all the same things you normally do just do them standing.

 I really could go on for days listing the stretches someone dealing with morning back pain should NOT do.
 Starting with 90% of all yoga moves.
-For the sake of my mood for the rest of the day and your attention span ill leave you with two of the most common yet worst stretches you could perform before your feet hit the ground.
+For the sake of my mood for the rest of the day and your attention span, ill leave you with two of the most common yet worst stretches you could perform before your feet hit the ground.
 It’s sad, If you were to google “best stretches for morning back pain” you see these over and over again.
-This is because most people are teaching based off of what is called your stretch receptors.
+This is because most people are teaching based on what is called your stretch receptors.
 It’s like a false sense of relief.
 It’s when you pull and stretch on these receptors while making you believe you have “lengthened” the muscle belly yet 20-30 minutes later the pain is back and worse than before.
-This is real life people.
+This is real-life people.
 If you don’t believe me do these stretches before your feet hit the floor and let me know how you feel 20-30 minutes later.

 Top 2 Stretches to never do first thing in the morning.

 2) Side to side twisting.
 This is bad on a few different levels.
-First it’s the twisting motion that early in the morning on over hydrated discs which never ends well.
+First, it’s the twisting motion that early in the morning on over hydrated discs which never ends well.
 This movement will only amplify the pain sensitivity in the area.
 Not only that, you could already be dealing with a twisting type pain mechanisms from your job.
-The lifting and twisting movement during the day could be causing micro separations in the discs outer rings which could lead to tears.
+The lifting and twisting motions during the day could be causing micro separations in the discs outer rings which could lead to tears.
 The pain from this could give you the illusions of a tight or stiff back triggering your need to crank on the area with this stretch.
 Again, it will give you a false sense of relief only to bring back more pain later in the day.

-The first 1-2 hours of your morning are crucial towards setting your day up pain free.
+The first 1-2 hours of your morning are crucial towards setting your day up pain-free.
 Your goal with back pain is to put the spine in positions that promote healing and recovery.
 I am not saying you will never be able to get into these positions or partake in morning sitting activities ever again.
 I am just trying to buy your back some time to heal.
-I promise, if you make it a point to put your spine FIRST before anything you do, your body will heal and you will dramatically reduce your back pain.
+I promise if you make it a point to put your spine FIRST before anything you do, your body will heal and you will dramatically reduce your back pain.
 Give it a shot!